 Aperture is the opening in the lens through which light passes to the camera and is measured in f-stops (or stops) usually ranging from 1.2 to 32.
 Inside the camera lens is a mechanical iris diaphragm that controls the amount of light transmitted to the imaging sensor in the camera.
 The diaphragm stops the passage of light, except for light that passing through the opening (or the aperture).

-Understanding Aperture (video)
+Understanding Aperture (Free Video)

 We love this quirky 36 second video from Canon Australia that briefly describes aperture.